codex-team/hawk.workers/workers/javascript/README.md

 ## How to run

-1. Make sure you are in JavaScript Worker directory
+1. Make sure you are in Workers root directory
-2. `yarn install`
+3. `yarn install`
-3. `yarn run start`
+4. `yarn run-js`